devonsparks/IfcObjAsm/README.md

 More critical is working out the kinks, like:
 * Writing a proper test suite
-* Validating output (and input?) against the XSD spces
+* Validating output (and input?) against the XSD specs
 * Determining whether [canonical XML](https://en.wikipedia.org/wiki/Canonical_XML) is enough to prevent git from having a seizure every time we run _objectify_.
 If so, can we achieve this without Saxon-EE?
 * Improving documentation and making demos